keivrijdag/keivrijdag/README.md

 ---|---
 2018-10-08|The epidemiological effects of vaccinating viruses against themselves 2018-10-15|?
+2018-10-22|The use of Bayesian statistics on deterministic, non-chaotic and trivally simple systems 2018-11-05|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors 2018-11-19|Post-mortem game theory strategies 2018-12-03|What can agriculture learn from the low FST values in Cybertronian species?
-2018-10-22|[no topic yet, feel encouraged to submit one]
+2018-12-17|[no topic yet, feel encouraged to submit one] 2018-12-31|No Giacomonday

 ## Discussed